LuisRPertierra/EcologicalKnowledgeShortfalls-Antarctica/Panel 2B. Value of Information (Radar Charts).md

 # 	FIGURE 2B.
 VALUE OF INFORMATION ASSESSMENTS
 ## VALUE-OF-INFORMATION.
 VOI-Potential and Heatmaps

-SUPPORTING DATASET 2.
-EXPERT ELICITATION ON ANTARCTIC ECOLOGICAL KNOWLEDGE SHORTFALLS & POTENTIAL VALUE OF INFORMATION.
-All the provided responses (coded in the form of annonymous numerical scores) from the opinions of all the participant experts were stored in a summary table (Supplementary File 2).
+SUPPORTING DATASET 3.
+EXPERT ELICITATION ON THE POTENTIAL VALUE OF INFORMATION.
+All the provided responses (coded in the form of annonymous numerical scores) from the opinions of all the participant experts were stored in a summary table (Supplementary File 3).
 These materials were generated with the following methodological procedures and used for the below calculations and visualizations.

+File Name: S3.
+VOI_BY_EXPERT_RESPONSE.CSV

 #### Methods to define the potential value-of-information elicitation and generate the applied value of information of Antarctic ecological knowledge discipline for conservation with radar charts